stephengold/jolt-jni/README.md

 <a name="add"></a>

-## How to add jolt-jni to an existing project
+## How to add jolt-jni to an existing desktop project

-Jolt-jni comes pre-built as a platform-independent JVM library plus a set of native libraries, all downloadable from Maven Central.
+Desktop jolt-jni comes pre-built as a platform-independent JVM library plus a set of native libraries, all downloadable from Maven Central.

 Current jolt-jni releases provide